build-server-protocol/build-server-protocol/readme.md

 # Build Server Protocol

-This project is a work-in-progress effort to to improve the integration between language server/editors and build tools.
+This project is a work-in-progress effort to improve the integration between language server/editors and build tools.
 This effort is led by the Scala Center and Jetbrains, together with the help of other tool developers in the Scala ecosystem.